gandharva26/Jsonski-VScode/README.md

 ## How to use

-1. Open a JSON file in the active Editor.
+1. Open a JSON file in the active Editor and Type JSONSKI.

 2. Open the input box (CMD + SHIFT + P) on your VSCode editor.